Snow Blow Cannon disassembly and cleaning guide

 18. Re assemble in reverse order, making sure to tighten up the components properly, and don’t forget the plastic tube.

 19. With your cannon cleaned and re-assembled, give your cannon a quick test to make sure that it's working correctly.

 We can do all of this for you!

 If the teardown guide has not solved your foaming problem, we offer a free service for anyone who has purchased our Snow Blow Cannon.
-Simply post your cannon to P.O Box 162 Buderim Qld, Australia 4556, with your name and return address enclosed, and email email@example.com to let us know it’s on the way!
+Simply post your cannon to P.O Box 162 Buderim Qld, Australia 4556, with your name and return address enclosed, and email firstname.lastname@example.org with your name and shipping address, to let us know it’s on the way!
 Our team will give your cannon a thorough clean out and service, and test to make sure it’s working before posting it back to you.